Ortus-Solutions/commandbox/readme.md

 ``` bash
 box-cli.bat build.cli.exe
 ```
-After you build your preferred executable, cd into the newly created dist folder and execute the box command, which will look like this:
+After you build your preferred executable, cd into the newly created dist/{version} and execute the box command, which will look like this:
 ``` bash
 YourComputer:dist user$ ./box